yipengyou/yipengyou/README.md

 - 👋 Hi, I’m Anson
+- Previous Amazon SDE under AWS and Devices orgs working in supply chain management software
 - 👀 I’m interested in data visualization/processing, and I want to simplify the tasks in my everyday life
-- 🌱 I’m currently learning SQL and its dialects.
-Some specific python libraries and full stack application development
 - 💞️ I’m looking to collaborate on Biology projects that need bioinformatic/data anaysis and visualization
-- 📫 How to reach me 990722ansonchang@gmail.com
+- 📫 Reach me at 990722ansonchang@gmail.com

 <!---
 yipengyou/yipengyou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.